 Bulk API is based on REST principles and is optimized for loading or deleting large sets of data.
-You can use it to query, insert, update, upsert, or delete a large number of records asynchronously by submitting batches which are processed in the background by Salesforce.
+You can use it to query, insert, update, upsert, or delete many records asynchronously by submitting batches.
+Salesforce processes batches in the background.

-SOAP API, in contrast, is optimized for real-time client applications that update small numbers of records at a time.
-Although SOAP API can also be used for processing large numbers of records, when the data sets contain hundreds of thousands of records, it becomes less practical.
+SOAP API, in contrast, is optimized for real-time client applications that update a few records at a time.
+SOAP API can be used for processing many records, but when the data sets contain hundreds of thousands of records, SOAP API is less practical.
 Bulk API is designed to make it simple to process data from a few thousand to millions of records.

 SOAP API provides a powerful, convenient, and simple SOAP-based Web services interface for interacting with Salesforce.
 You can use SOAP API to create, retrieve, update, or delete records.
 You can also use SOAP API to perform searches and much more.
 Use SOAP API in any language that supports Web services.

-For example, you can use SOAP API to integrate Salesforce with your organization’s ERP and finance systems, deliver real-time sales and support information to company portals, and populate critical business systems with customer information.
+For example, you can use SOAP API to integrate Salesforce with your organization’s ERP and finance systems.
+You can also deliver real-time sales and support information to company portals, and populate critical business systems with customer information.

 REST API provides a powerful, convenient, and simple REST-based Web services interface for interacting with Salesforce.
 Its advantages include ease of integration and development, and it’s an excellent choice of technology for use with mobile applications and Web projects.
-However, if you have a large number of records to process, you may wish to use Bulk API, which is based on REST principles and optimized for large sets of data.
+However, if you have many records to process, consider using Bulk API, which is based on REST principles and optimized for large sets of data.